Berkeley-MDes/tdf-fa23-stephanie-he/weekly-reports/Report-3.md

 I started with a basic model with ribs to hold a headphone.
 This was a simple shape extruded out and offset in a series.
 I had trouble learning how to use rhino to create 2D views and create adjustable shapes, so I got help from Cody and classmates in the makerspace.
 I was able to iterate more on how the project would be designed, and I enjoyed learning more functionality in the tool.
+Then, I assembled the pieces with glue and painted the piece for uniformity.

 ### Speculations
 in complete sentences or paragraphs, and perhaps images or videos. speculation on future direction for the tools [so much is changing very quickly right now, where do you think this is going?
 Why do you think this?] speculation on future direction for the work